jshiv/cronicle/README.md

 └── .repos
 ```

-the run command starts the scheduler.
+The `run` command starts the scheduler.
 ```bash
 cronicle run
 ```

-the exec command will execute a named task/schedule for a given time or daterange.
+The `exec` command will execute a named task/schedule for a given time or date range.
 ```bash
 cronicle exec --task bar
 ```

-the worker will start a schedule consumer when `cronicle run --queue ` is in distributed mode.
+The `worker` will start a schedule consumer when `cronicle run --queue ` is in distributed mode.
 ```bash
 cronicle worker --queue redis
 ```